mesosphere-backup/dcos-vagrant/docs/deploy.md

 Once the the machines are created and provisioned, DC/OS will be installed.
 Once complete, the Web Interface will be available at <http://m1.dcos/>.

-See the [DC/OS Usage docs](https://dcos.io/docs/latest/usage/) for more information on how to use you new DC/OS cluster.
+See the [DC/OS Usage docs](https://dcos.io/docs/latest/usage/) for more information on how to use your new DC/OS cluster.

 # Example Deployments